Secure human oversight of AI: Threat modeling in a socio-technical context: Threat modeling of human oversight

-\subsection{Transparency}
+As indicated in section \ref{sec:denial}, denial of service threats overwhelm a network by generating excessive traffic.
+Defending against these forms of attacks requires a multi-step approach \cite{osanaiye2016distributed,bawany2017ddos}.
+The first step is to deploy monitoring systems that analyze network traffic and trigger alerts if a potential (D)DoS attack is detected.
+The second step involves methods to distinguish between benevolent traffic (typically generated by humans) and malicious traffic (often produced by bots).
+Finally, filtering techniques can mitigate (D)DoS attacks by restricting or limiting what users -- humans or bots -- can do within the network.

+\subsubsection{Transparency}

-One major challenge in securing AI systems is their complexity.
-Enhancing transparency of both the system and its communication with human oversight personnel can improve cybersecurity by facilitating the detection of attacks.
+Enhancing transparency can improve cybersecurity by facilitating the detection of attacks.
 While transparency itself is not typically considered a cybersecurity measure, it provides access to key security-relevant information, such as implemented components, training data, system functionality, development processes, and dependencies.
 When combined with other cybersecurity tools, such as vulnerability management, the information made available through transparency increases the likelihood of detecting attacks.
 Additionally, transparency supports auditing and compliance attestations by making security-relevant information easily accessible and enables model tracking.
-Overall, ensuring transparency can also help human oversight personnel's response time, as decision-relevant information becomes more readily available.
-An appropriate level of transparency can help to counter all of the attack vectors mentioned in this work.

-\textbf{Hardening strategy}: Promote transparency to enhance attack detection by making security-relevant information accessible and making potential manipulations of the system easier to identify.
+Transparency can also help to secure the supply chain of AI, for example with an SBOM for AI \cite{g72025sbomai}.
+This could help as a countermeasure against AI specific attacks, like poisoning or adversarial attacks.